openbsd/src/gnu/llvm/clang/docs/UsersManual.rst

       -fno-sanitize-trap=<value>
                               Disable trapping for specified sanitizers
-      -fno-standalone-debug   Limit debug information produced to reduce size of debug binary -fno-temp-file          Directly create compilation output files.
-This may lead to incorrect incremental builds if the compiler crashes
-      -fobjc-runtime=<value>  Specify the target Objective-C runtime kind and version -forder-file-instrumentation
+      -fno-standalone-debug   Limit debug information produced to reduce size of debug binary -fobjc-runtime=<value>  Specify the target Objective-C runtime kind and version -fprofile-exclude-files=<value>
-                              Generate instrumented code to collect order file into default.profraw file (overridden by '=' form of option or LLVM_PROFILE_FILE env var) -fprofile-exclude-files=<value>
                               Instrument only functions from files where names don't match all the regexes separated by a semi-colon
       -fprofile-filter-files=<value>
-                              Instrument only functions from files where names match any regex separated by a semi-colon -fprofile-generate=<directory>
+                              Instrument only functions from files where names match any regex separated by a semi-colon -fprofile-instr-generate=<file>
-                              Generate instrumented code to collect execution counts into
-                              <directory>/default.profraw (overridden by LLVM_PROFILE_FILE env var)
-      -fprofile-generate      Generate instrumented code to collect execution counts into default.profraw (overridden by LLVM_PROFILE_FILE env var)
-      -fprofile-instr-generate=<file>
-                              Generate instrumented code to collect execution counts into
+                              Generate instrumented code to collect execution counts into <file>
-                              <file> (overridden by LLVM_PROFILE_FILE env var)
+                              (overridden by LLVM_PROFILE_FILE env var)
       -fprofile-instr-generate
                               Generate instrumented code to collect execution counts into default.profraw file (overridden by '=' form of option or LLVM_PROFILE_FILE env var) -fprofile-instr-use=<value>
                               Use instrumentation data for profile-guided optimization
       -fprofile-remapping-file=<file>